SDFIdk/AutoBernese/docs/manual/command-reference.md

   --help  Show this message and exit.

 Commands:
-  build   Concatenate hour files (`H%H`) into dayfiles. status  Print availability of hour and day files in selected interval.
+  build   Concatenate hour files into dayfiles. check   Test that input hour files went into built dayfiles. status  Print availability of hour and day files in selected interval.
 ```

-The two sub commands `status` and `build` provide a status on the availability
-of input files (six-hour interval model data) and the existence of the output
+The sub command `status` checks whether input files (six-hour interval model
-file storing the concatenated content of a complete day from midnight to
-midnight (both midnights included).
+data) and the output file (concatenated content from the input files) exist.

+The sub command `build` concatenates the *hour files* and saves the result in
+the output *day file*.
+It follows the requirement for Bernese that the day file
+contains hour file content from the given date as well as the content of the
+first hour file generated at midnight the following date.

+The `check` sub command is for controlling the quality of existing day files by
+checking that a given unique line in each day file exists and at the right line
+number.
+Thus, this also requires that the input files exist.

 The tool needs locations for the downloaded data and the output files as well as
 the interval dates so it can examine (`status`) the input and output or produce
 (`build`) the output files.

-The `status` and `build` commands have the same call signature with the following logic:
+The three sub commands have the same call signature with the following logic:

-*   Specify input path, output path and start and end dates to see status or build output.
+*   Specify input path, output path, start and end dates, as well as hour-file
+    name format and day-file name format.

-*   If either of (or both) the input path `ipath` or the output path `opath` are
+*   The input path `ipath`, output path `opath`, hour-file format `ifname` and
+    day-file format `ofname` can be left out to be read from the configuration
+    file in use.
+The core configuration has our own defaults.
+If other paths or
-    not given, look for them in the common user configuration
+    filrname formats are needed, they can be defined in the common configuration
-    (`autobernese.yaml`), where they should be defined in the following way
+    (`autobernese.yaml`), where they should be defined in the following way:
-    (using our path scheme, yours may differ):

     ```yaml title="`autobernese.yaml`"
     # (...)
     troposphere:
       ipath: /path/to/your/DATAPOOL/VMF3/1x1_OP_H/{date.year}
       opath: /path/to/your/DATAPOOL/VMF3/1x1_OP_GRD/{date.year}
+      ifname: 'VMF3_{date.year}{date.month:02d}{date.day:02d}.H{hour}'
+      ofname: 'VMF3_{date.year}{date.doy:03d}0.GRD'
     # (...)
     ```

-    Or even so, using the AutoBernese YAML aliases:
+    Or even so, using the AutoBernese YAML aliases, in this example using `*D` to
+    reference the path to DATAPOOL area:

     ```yaml title="`autobernese.yaml`"
     # (...)
     troposphere:
       ipath: !Path [*D, VMF3, '1x1_OP_H', '{date.year}']
       opath: !Path [*D, VMF3, '1x1_OP_GRD', '{date.year}']
+      ifname: 'VMF3_{date.year}{date.month:02d}{date.day:02d}.H{hour}'
+      ofname: 'VMF3_{date.year}{date.doy:03d}0.GRD'
     # (...)
     ```

+Below are given examples of how to use the commands, where the filename formats
+are left out, and thus being set to those set in the core or common
+configuration.

 ### Build day files